davidgundry/PilotGame/README.md

 # PilotGame

 PilotGame is a speech-powered plane-flying game.
-It was developed during my PhD into applied games for collecting spoken lingustic data.
+It was developed during my PhD research into designing games for collecting human-subject data.

 [Play it online](https://davidgundry.itch.io)